 - . . .
-The term "farm net loss" means the amount by which -- - (i) The deductions allowed or allowable for the taxable year by chapter 1 of subtitle A of the Code which are directly connected with the carrying on of the trade or business of farming, exceed - (ii) The gross income derived from such trade or business.
+The term "farm net loss" means the amount by which-- - (i) The deductions allowed or allowable for the taxable year by chapter 1 of subtitle A of the Code which are directly connected with the carrying on of the trade or business of farming, exceed - (ii) The gross income derived from such trade or business.
 (Emphasis added.)

-Treasury Regulation § 1.1251-3(e)(1) defines the term "trade or business of farming" as follows:
+Treasury regulation § 1.1251-3(e)(l) defines the term "trade or business of farming" as follows: 3/ In pertinent part, this regulation provides as follows: